 Which MCP gateway solution offers the best AI agent compatibility?

-MintMCP provides comprehensive AI agent support including ChatGPT, Claude, Copilot, and custom tools through flexible APIs.
-The platform's architecture supports any AI agent requiring MCP connections to data sources.
-Organizations using multiple AI platforms benefit from MintMCP's unified governance and monitoring across all agents, eliminating the need for separate security implementations per tool.
+MintMCP provides AI agent support including ChatGPT, Claude, Cursor, Gemini, Copilot, and custom tools through flexible APIs.
+The platform's architecture supports AI agents requiring MCP connections to data sources.
+Organizations using multiple AI platforms benefit from MintMCP's unified governance and monitoring across agents, reducing the need for separate security implementations per tool.

 What are the hidden costs when switching from TrueFoundry?